mcamath/mcamath.github.io/mcamc.md

 **Are there T-shirts?**

 {: .answer}
 Yes!
-T-shirts are available for $12.
+T-shirts are available for $12 if preordered and $15 if bought at the competition.
 This year's design will be uploaded shortly.
-T-shirts must be preordered when registering and will not be sold the day of the competition.
+We recommend you preorder your T-shirts when registering as not many will be sold the day of the competition.

 ### Miscellaneous